pavlo-myskov/get-job/README.md

     - As a Jobseeker I want see the dropdown menu so that I can access the most important features of the app.
     - As a Jobseeker I want to be able to log in to my account so that I can manage my data and apply for jobs.
     - As a Jobseeker I want to be able to update my profile so that I can keep my data up to date.
-    - As a Jobseeker I want to be able to get notifications so that I can be informed about my applications.
+    - As a Jobseeker I want to be able to get push notifications and emails so that I can be informed about new job offers.
+    - As a Jobseeker I want to be able to disable email notifications so that I can view notifications only in the app.
     - As a Jobseeker I want to be able to open the appropriate job so that I can see the full job description.
     - As a Jobseeker I want to be able to see a full detailed view of the job so that I can decide if the job is appropriate for me.
     - As a Jobseeker I want to be able to apply for a job so that I can get a job.